mhardmon1/Financial-Analysis-Project/README.md

 ---

-## Using This in IBM watsonx Orchestrate
+## Implementation for IBM watsonx Orchestrate

 Because each major operation is encapsulated in an "agent," you can turn the pipeline into a set of **Orchestrate skills**: